paulfioravanti/plover-q-and-a/examples/README.md

 create your own configuration file**_, and you can happily skip reading this section.

-If you are still here, the available options for configuration are:
+If you are still here, you can find the configuration file in your [Plover configuration directory][], which is located in one of the following locations, depending on your operating system:

+- Windows: `%USERPROFILE%\AppData\Local\plover\q_and_a.json`
+- macOS: `~/Library/Application Support/plover/q_and_a.json`
+- Linux: `~/.config/plover/q_and_a.json`

+The available options for configuration are:

 ### Speaker